spencertipping/ni/doc/debugging.md

 Hadoop jobs must buffer all of their input, so you cannot use a bare `r1000` within a mapper, combiner, or reducer within `HS`.
 Instead, use `Bnr1000`, which will buffer excess input to null.

 ###Too many partfiles
-The YARN resource manager will get angry
+The YARN resource manager will refuse to accept jobs that use too many (for example, >100K) partfiles as input; if you have too many partfiles, then you can use the `HS` syntax to run multiple identical jobs over time.

 ##`ni` is installed but my machine can't find it